 The writer James Joyce wrote A Portrait of the Artist as a Young Man.
 For portraits of writers (including Joyce) by artists of various ages, try the The Gaze from the Frame exhibition at the Leopold Museum.

-- Dozens of writer portraits by notable artists
+- Dozens of writer portraits by notable artists and photographers

 - Made possible by a donation by Helmut Klewan